ljmaskey/fakerstan/README.md

     fakerProviderFactory: CalebDW\Fakerstan\PsrContainerFakerProviderFactory
     psr:
       phpContainerPath: /opt/project/var/cache/dev/App_KernelDevDebugContainer.php
-services:
-  - class: CalebDW\Fakerstan\PsrContainerFakerProviderFactory
-    arguments:
-      phpContainerPath: %fakerstan.psr.phpContainerPath%
 ```

-to set the path to the Symfony container and then inject that path to the factory.
+to use the PsrContainerFakerProviderFactory and set the path to the Symfony container.
 The default
 values for the additional parameters are correct for Symfony.

 If not using Laravel or some other PSR-11 compliant container, you can specify a custom